Circuit Technology Center 22 Parkridge Road

 Caution: Excessive bonding pressure may cause measling in the circuit board surface or may cause the new pad to slide out of position.

 18. Gently place the bonding tip directly onto the new pad.
-Apply pressure as recommended in the manual of the repair system or repair kit for an additional 30 seconds to fully bond the pad.
-After the bonding cycle, remove the tape used for alignment.
+Apply pressure as recommended in the manual of the repair system or repair kit for an additional 30 seconds to bond the pad fully.
 The new pad is fully cured.
 Carefully clean the area and inspect the new pad for proper alignment.
-(See Figure 7)

 19. Additional epoxy can be applied around the perimeter of the new pad to provide additional bond strength.
 Mix epoxy.
 Cure the epoxy per Procedure 2.7 Epoxy Mixing and Handling.
 Use the maximum recommended heat cycle to ensure the highest strength bond.
 BGA pads are routinely subjected to one or more reflow cycles.